Message from Dr. Noll

 About this Experience

-4C Health has six internship positions, and interns in these positions will be placed at different office locations in the 4C Health network.
-Interns will be exposed to most clinical service lines offered by the agency so that interns can gain an in-depth understanding of the breadth of service operations of a rural community mental health agency.
+4C Health has three internship positions, ideally with two interns placed in outpatient services and one intern placed in school-based therapy services.
 Professional training and acculturation will involve more than exposure to clinical operations.
 Interns will also have exposure and learning experiences in most areas of mental health operations including business office, support, managerial, and leadership functions.
 This is designed to help interns understand and appreciate the multi-faceted roles that psychologists often serve after graduation and to help prepare them for functions outside of their traditional clinical training.

 Training Opportunities